apelaez24/telco-churn-analysis/README.md

 python scripts/load_to_postgres.py

 This will automatically create (or replace) the telco_churn table and load the cleaned data.

+## ✅ Recommended way

+1️⃣ Run `sql/create_tables.sql` once to define the table with the proper schema and constraints.

+2️⃣ Then run `python scripts/load_to_postgres.py`
+   👉 This will append new rows without dropping the table.

 ---
 ## 🔑 Key Insights